Eric Fleischmann

 [a]t the same time, we say that this technology can solve most of the material contradictions people face, that the material conditions exist that would allow the people of the world to develop a culture that is essentially human and would nurture those things that would allow people to resolve contradictions in a way that would not cause the mutual slaughter of all of us.
 The development of such a culture would be revolutionary intercommunalism.

-This logic of community control over the means of production is extremely similar to that expressed in liberated zones theory.
-Newton even refers to “the people in the liberated zones of South Vietnam” [emphasis added] in his analysis.
-And in an interview with Millennials are Killing Capitalism, CMB’s Kamau Franklin explicitly outlines how their work is in the lineage of the Black Panther Party as well as identifying a solidarity between struggles of different peoples suffering under colonialism.
-This international collaboration between not just the working class but all oppressed peoples lends itself, with very little modification, to liberated zones theory being a development on intercommunalism and, consequently, a more contextual and decentralist relative of dialectical materialism as a whole.
+This logic of community control over the means of production is at the heart of liberated zones theory, and Newton, writing in the 70s, even refers to “the people in the liberated zones of South Vietnam” [emphasis added] in his analysis.
+In the 21st century, CMB’s Kamau Franklin was recently part of a panel “on the theory and practice of Intercommunalism,” and, in an interview with Millennials are Killing Capitalism, he explicitly outlines how their work is in the lineage of the Black Panther Party as well as identifying a solidarity between struggles of different peoples suffering under colonialism.
+The throughline between these ideas is an international, cross-cultural, multi-class collaboration that expressly includes, as Newton emphasized, the “lumpenproletariat” in community contexts.

-Interesting to me as well is that Rukiya Colvin and Richard Feldman, in their outline of various institutions in Detroit pushing for liberated zones, identify certain religious institutions as centers of community development.
+Interesting to me as well—on the note of “faith-based groups”—is how Rukiya Colvin and Richard Feldman, in their outline of various institutions in Detroit pushing for liberated zones, identify certain religious institutions as centers of community development.
 For example, they write that the Episcopal Church of the Messiah is…

 more than a place of worship as they host annual anti-violence rallies, cultivate creativity through makerspaces, promote wellbeing through community gardens, support the need for digital equity through the Equitable Internet Initiative, and hold monthly coalition meetings, while also working to rebuild the neighborhood through the low income housing options they provide.
 Their space also serves as a small business incubator.

-This resonates with me greatly as I have, in the last year or so, brought my views on religious community and collective liberation to the forefront of my mind.
-But again this sort of thinking has already been covered extensively by Black and Latin American theologians and clergy from Martin Luther King Jr. to James H. Cone to José Míguez Bonino and beyond.
-So we once again return to the main point: BIPOC folks are already doing the work and thinking outlined in this article.
+So we once again return to the main point: BIPOC communities are already doing the work and thinking outlined in this article.
 We as leftists need to stop bickering and particularly stop telling BIPOC communities what they should or shouldn’t be doing.
-Instead, we join in on the effort to establish liberated zones in combination with other strategies like mass labor actions and revolutionary unionism.
+Instead, we join in similar efforts to establish liberated zones in combination with cross-community strategies like mass labor actions and industrial unionism.
 I would add too that market anarchists have a lot to offer to this struggle, whether it’s perspectives rooted in Hayekian knowledge problems and collective action problems, agorist tactics (as mentioned above), a state-monopolist model of capitalism (à la Benjamin Tucker), or just our bodies and hands.
 So cooperate!
 Get to know your neighbor!
+Befriend a communist!
 Learn to defend yourself or strategize to be defended!
 Bypass state-capitalist legibility!
-Oh, and if you’re interested in supporting Community Movement Builders check out their donation page!
+Oh, and if you’re interested in supporting Community Movement Builders, check out their donation page!

-[2] Encyclopedia Britannica is correct to end their entry on dialectical materialism with the caveat: “There exists no systematic exposition of dialectical materialism by Marx and Engels, who stated their philosophical views mainly in the course of polemics.”
-I do however highly recommend Bertell Ollman’s Dance of the Dialectic: Steps in Marx’s Method.
+[3] Encyclopedia Britannica is correct to end their entry on “dialectical materialism” with the caveat: "There exists no systematic exposition of dialectical materialism by Marx and Engels, who stated their philosophical views mainly in the course of polemics."
+I do however highly recommend a combined reading of Bertell Ollman's Dance of the Dialectic: Steps in Marx's Method and the popular Marx-Engels Reader.